duganchen/wine_env/README.md

 	bottle D3 ~/wine-1.7.31/bin/wine

-Creating a bottle automatically puts you in that bottle.
+Creating a bottle automatically puts you in that *bottle environment*.
 Your prompt will now start with "(D3)", and your current directory will be changed to your new Wine bottle:

 	~/.local/share/wineprefixes/D3